Ramen Noodle Salad

 • Discard the spice packets and cook the ramen a minute shy of the instructions.

-• While the ramen is cooking mix the canola oil, sesame oil, rice vinegar, salt, honey in a large bowl and whisk.
+• While the ramen is cooking mix the vegetable oil, sesame oil, rice vinegar, salt, and honey in a large bowl and whisk.

 • Reserve ¼ cup of the dressing and toss the noodles with the rest of the dressing while hot.